-- Rare (120°F): Your meat is still nearly raw.
+- Rare sous vide steak (120°F/49°C): Your meat is still nearly raw.
 Muscle proteins have not started to contract much and will have a slippery, wet texture.
-Chewier cuts like hanger or flap meat will be particularly tough at this stage.
+Chewier cuts, like hanger or flap meat, will be particularly tough at this stage.
 Fat has not yet started to render, so fattier cuts will have a waxy texture.
-I only recommend cooking very lean, tender cuts like tenderloin to rare.
+I recommend cooking only very lean, tender cuts, like tenderloin, to rare.

-- Medium-rare (129°F): Your steak is still nice and red, but muscle proteins have begun to tighten and firm up.
-You lose a bit of juice due to this tightening, but what you lose in juice you gain in tenderness.
-Medium-rare steaks have a cleaner bite to them: instead of muscle fibrils mushing and slipping past each other, as they do with very rare steaks, they cut more easily between your teeth.
-I recommend medium-rare for all types of steaks, though particularly high-fat steaks benefit from being taken closer to medium.
+- Medium-rare (129°F/54°C): Your steak is still nice and red, but muscle proteins have begun to tighten and firm up.
+You lose a bit of juice due to this tightening, but what you lose in juice, you gain in tenderness.
+Medium-rare steaks have a cleaner bite to them: Instead of muscle fibrils mushing and slipping past each other, as they do with very rare steaks, they cut more easily between your teeth.
+I recommend medium-rare for all types of steaks, though steaks particularly high in fat benefit from being taken closer to medium.

-- Medium (135°F): Your steak is a rosy pink throughout and has lost about four times more juices than a rare steak.
-With a well-marbled piece of beef, however, the rendering softened fat should more than make up for this extra juice loss.
-Coarsely textured cuts like hanger, skirt, and flap meat also become firm and juicy at this range.
+- Medium sous vide steak (135°F/57°C): Your steak is a rosy pink throughout and has lost about four times more juices than a rare steak.
+With a well-marbled piece of beef, however, the rendering, softened fat should more than make up for this extra juice loss.
+Coarsely textured cuts, like hanger, skirt, and flap meat, also become firm and juicy at this stage.
 I recommend cooking very fatty or coarse pieces of beef to the cooler side of medium.

-- Medium-well (145°F): Your steak is well on its way to dryness.
-At this point, you've lost nearly six times as much juice as a rare steak and the meat has a distinctly cottony, grainy texture that no amount of excess lubricating fat can disguise.
-If you must have your meat cooked medium-well, I suggest using very rich cuts like short rib, skirt steak, or hanger, which suffer less than finely textured cuts like ribeye, strip, or tenderloin.
+- Medium-well sous vide steak (145°F/63°C): Your steak is well on its way to dryness.
+At this point, you've lost nearly six times as much juice as a rare steak, and the meat has a distinctly cottony, grainy texture that no amount of excess lubricating fat can disguise.
+If you must have your meat cooked medium-well, I suggest using very rich cuts, like short rib, skirt steak, or hanger, which suffer less than finely textured cuts, like ribeye, strip, or tenderloin.

-- Well done (156°+): I get it.
+- Well-done sous vide steak (156°F/69°C+): I get it.
 Some people like their meat well-done.
-However, there is no real reason to use a sous-vide precision technique if you like your steak well-done.
+However, there is no real reason to use a sous vide precision technique if you like your steak well-done.
 Just grill or pan-roast until it's as done as you like it.

-I've seen some folks say that with sous-vide cooking, once you set your temperature and add your meat, that you can let it sit there indefinitely with no change in quality.
+I've seen some folks say that with sous vide cooking, once you set your temperature and add your meat, you can let it sit there indefinitely, with no change in quality.
 I even believed that myself a few years back.
 Since then, I've come to realize that's not quite the case.
 Even at low temperature, there are things going on.
 Enzymes are breaking down proteins.
 Chemical reactions are slowly taking place.

-To figure out exactly what happens when you cook steak sous-vide for extended periods, I cooked identical steaks at 130°F for intervals ranging from 1 hour all the way up to 48 hours.
-I found that the most important differences typically occur between the four- and 24-hour marks.
+To figure out exactly what happens when you cook steak sous vide for extended periods, I cooked identical steaks at 130°F (54°C) for periods ranging from one hour all the way up to 48 hours.
+I found that the most important differences typically occurred between the four- and 24-hour marks.

 Take a look at these slices of steak I've cut off and torn:

-Head all the way over to the 24 hour mark or beyond, and your steak ends up nearly shredding as you pull it apart.
-It's a strange mouthfeel: the steak is still plenty juicy (a steak cooked 24 hours loses barely any more moisture than a steak cooked for 1 hour), but the meat shreds instead of offering resistance or chew.
+Head all the way over to the 24-hour mark or beyond, and your steak ends up nearly shredding as you pull it apart.
+It's a strange mouthfeel: The steak is still plenty juicy (a steak cooked 24 hours loses barely any more moisture than a steak cooked for one hour), but the meat shreds instead of offering resistance or chew.

-Strip, Ribeye, Porterhouse/T-Bone, and Butcher's Cuts Temps and Times
+Temps and Times for Sous Vide Strip, Ribeye, Porterhouse/T-Bone, and Butcher's Cuts

-Highly marbled cuts like a grain-finished Prime-grade ribeye and strip should be cooked a few degrees Fahrenheit higher than leaner steaks like tenderloin, since their copious intramuscular fat helps keep them moist while delivering plenty of flavor.
+Highly marbled cuts, like a grain-finished, prime-grade ribeye or strip, should be cooked a few degrees Fahrenheit higher than leaner steaks like tenderloin, since their copious intramuscular fat helps keep them moist while delivering plenty of flavor.
 I prefer ribeyes and strip steaks cooked medium-rare to medium, around 129°F (54°C) to 135°F (57°C).
-Fattier steaks also have natural insulation which means they'll take slightly longer to reach the correct internal temperature.
+Fattier steaks also have natural insulation, which means they'll take slightly longer to reach the correct internal temperature.

 Porterhouse and T-bone steaks contain a large section of strip and a smaller section of tenderloin.
 Since both sides must be cooked together, it's better to select a temperature and time based on the side you like to eat better.
-For me, I'll optimize cooking time and temperature for the strip.
+Personally, I like to optimize cooking time and temperature for the strip.
 It means my tenderloin comes out slightly more cooked than I generally prefer, but the insulating bone helps it stay plenty moist and juicy.

-Timings are all given for steaks one-and-a-half to two inches thick.
-For steaks one inch or less, initial cooking time can be shortened to 40 minutes.
-Steaks cooked under 130°F (54.4°C) should not be cooked longer than two-and-a-half hours at a time for food safety reasons.
+Timings are all given for steaks one and a half to two inches thick.
+For steaks one inch thick or less, initial cooking time can be shortened to 40 minutes.
+Steaks cooked under 130°F should not be cooked longer than two and a half hours at a time, for food-safety reasons.